 If you’re cooking, and that means professionally or even casually as an amateur, you want to control your environment as much as possible.
 Chaos in the kitchen leads to bad timing and poorly cooked dinners, so as the person in charge, you have to give yourself the best chance of creating the best meal under the current circumstances.

 So, if you have any opportunity at all to, make sure you handle your cooking environment by taking care of things like air conditioning, proper ventilation, preparation surfaces, making sure all of your tools are at the ready, and ensuring that there aren’t too many cooks in the kitchen.
+I know, who knew air conditioning could have such an affect on your cooking skills?
+By looking for the right AC tune-up in Manchester, or wherever you are based, you can have a calm and cool kitchen in no time!
 With those things in proper order, your meal quality will then depend on your recipes and your skills, rather than your cooking environment.

 Separate Preparation Surfaces

 A good chunk of controlling your environment is going to be controlling your preparation surfaces, and that means absolutely keeping meat and veggie prep separate.
 You should not be using the same cutting boards for different categories of food.
 This can lead to contamination that in some cases can make you truly sick.
 Ahead of time, make sure your cutting boards are prepared accordingly.

 And in addition to your food prep surfaces, you should make sure you have all of your tools ready ahead of time as well.
 This means knives, plates, bowls, and any appliances you may need.
 If you want to keep your environment controlled, you have to have everything you possibly need set before you need it, and not run around looking for it as you’re cooking.